Volume 9, Issue 2 (Spring- In Press 2023) JCCNC 2023, 9(2): 5-5 | Back to browse issues page

 URL: http://jccnc.iums.ac.ir/article-1-415-en.html

-Background: Self-care is an important concept in the control of Covid -19 disease and a simple and effective way to maintain and improve health.
-The aim of this study was to examine the role of general health and health literacy in predicting self-care behaviors of patients with Covid-19.
+Background: Self-care is an important concept in controlling COVID-19 disease and a simple and effective way to maintain and improve health.
+This study aimed to examine the role of general health and health literacy in predicting the self-care behaviors of patients with COVID-19.

-Methods: This was a cross-sectional study with predictive correlational design.
-The sample consisted of 385 patients with mild to moderate Covid-19 infection referring a Covid-19 diagnosis and treatment center in Shahid Beheshti Hospital in Kashan, Iran (from June to September 2021).
+Methods: This research was a cross-sectional study with a predictive correlational design.
+The sample consisted of 385 patients with mild to moderate COVID-19 infection referring to the COVID-19 diagnosis and treatment center in Shahid Beheshti Hospital in Kashan City, Iran, from June to September 2021.
 The subjects were under quarantine at home and were recruited by convenience sampling.
-The data were collected by General Health Questionnaire (GHQ-28), Iranian Health Literacy Questionnaire (IHLQ), and a researcher-made questionnaire of Self-Care Behaviors in patients with Covid-19 (SCB-COVID19) and were analyzed using the Pearson correlation coefficient, t-test, and logistic regression in SPSS 19 software.
-The significance level was set at P <0.05.
+The data were collected by the general health questionnaire (GHQ-28), the Iranian health literacy questionnaire (IHLQ), and a researcher-made questionnaire on self-care behaviors in patients with COVID-19 (SCB-COVID-19).
+The Pearson correlation coefficient, t-test, and logistic regression were used for data analysis in SPSS software, version 19.
+The significance level was set at P<0.05.

 Type of Study: Research | Subject: General